Dr. Alex Stone, DPT, CSCS

 These benefits have been reported by users and supported by scientific studies, making cupping a valuable therapy for promoting overall well-being and muscle recovery.

-What are negatives of cupping?
+What are the negatives of cupping?

 Cupping therapy might have a few drawbacks/side effects.
 For starters, it can leave marks on your skin that take time to fade or even cause scarring.
-If not done right, it may result in burns, infections, or worsen skin conditions like eczema or psoriasis.
+If not done right, it may result in burns, infections, or worsening skin conditions like eczema or psoriasis.

 Some rare but severe side effects include bleeding in the head after scalp cupping or anemia from blood loss after multiple wet cupping sessions.